vvscode/docs/docs/tutorials/net/building-an-ios-client-for-number-verification-part-2.md

 ## Conclusion

 In this tutorial, we learned how to build a Cocoa frameworks reusable library and how to make your stuff modularized in iOS.
-We also learned how to consume our service we created in `Part 1 of this series <build-two-authentication-system>`.
-Next up in `Part 3 <build-two-factor-authentication-system-pt-3>`, we will build a small website and add two-factor authentication.
+We also learned how to consume our service we created in [Part 1 of this series](doc:build-two-authentication-system).
+Next up in [Part 3](doc:build-two-factor-authentication-system-pt-3), we will build a small website and add two-factor authentication.